api7/lua-resty-ldap/README.md

 `filter` is an LDAP filter expression in string.
 Default is `(objectClass=posixAccount)`.

 `attributes` is an array table that contains one to more query fields that you need to have the LDAP server return.
 Default is `["objectClass"]`.

+#### unknown

+**syntax:** *res, err = client:unknown(hex_data, multi_resp_hint?)*

+`hex_data` is the protocol data connected in hexadecimal, converting ASN.1 binary data directly to hexadecimal.
+This field is required.

+`multi_resp_hint` is a metric used to indicate whether the LDAP response parser is parsing multiple response bodies.
+Multi-response are typically used in scenarios such as search, where multiple LDAP result data is seamlessly connected.
+Default is `false`.